The Patriot Post® · The Second Amendment and Violence — A Bullet Point Reality Check

 International rankings: Among the 10 countries with the lowest crime rates, several are among the countries with the highest gun ownership, including Germany, Austria, Switzerland and Iceland.

-The United States, despite the gang and drug violence, does not rate among the top 25 nations with the highest murder rates.
+The United States, despite the thug, drug and gang violence, does not rate among the top 25 nations with the highest murder rates.

 Notably, however, according to the latest data, among the world’s most violent cities, almost all were Third World, with the following notable Democrat-controlled exceptions: